praw-dev/praw/docs/pages/contributor_guidelines.rst

 Contributor Guidelines
 ======================

 PRAW gladly welcomes new contributions.
-As with most longer projects, we have an established way of doing things around here.
-And we'd like it to keep it that way because having a consistent style increases readability, decreases bug-potential and makes it faster to understand how everything works together.
+As with most larger projects, we have an established consistent way of doing things.
+A consistent style increases readability, decreases bug-potential and makes it faster to understand how everything works together.

-The more you follow these guidelines, the quicker your pull requests will go through and the easier our jobs becomes.
-But don't be afraid to send in a request that doesn't match everything.
+PRAW follows :PEP:`8` and :PEP:`257`.
+You can use ``lint.sh`` to test for complience with these PEP's.
+The following are PRAW-specific guidelines in to those PEP's.

 Code
 ----

-* Unless otherwise stated, PRAW will follow the :PEP:`257`
 * Objects are sorted alphabetically.
 * Things should maintain the same name throughout the code. \*\*kwargs should never be \*\*kw.